hotmic-wp/hotmic-media-player-ios/README.md

 ### Analytics Event Observing

-To be notified of analytics events as they occur throughout the experience, you can implement the HMMediaPlayerAnalyticsEventObserving protocol.
+To be notified of analytics events as they occur, you can implement the `HMMediaPlayerAnalyticsEventObserving` protocol.
 Documentation for event names and info keys and values is not yet available..

 ```swift
 HMMediaPlayer.analyticsObserver = self